-- Policy details and procedures, including the unlawful possession, use or distribution of illicit drugs and alcohol by students on university property or as part of any university activity is prohibited.
-(See Campus Life Handbook at http://www.otterbein.edu/docs/defaultsource/files/campus-life/CampusLifeHandbook.pdf?sfvrsn=2). - 2) Students and employees of Otterbein University are subject to applicable sanctions for violations of local, state and federal law.
-(See Annual Campus Security and Fire Safety Report at http://www.otterbein.edu/docs/default-source/files/campus-life/Police/2016-revised-annualcampus-security-and-fire-safety-report.pdf?sfvrsn=2 and Campus Life Handbook at http://www.otterbein.edu/docs/default-source/files/campuslife/CampusLifeHandbook.pdf?sfvrsn=2).)
+- 1) Policy details and procedures, including the unlawful possession, use or distribution of illicit drugs and alcohol by students on university property or as part of any university activity is prohibited.
+See the Campus Life Handbook. - 2) Students and employees of Otterbein University are subject to applicable sanctions for violations of local, state and federal law.
+See Annual Campus Security and Fire Safety Report at and Campus Life Handbook.

 - 3) There are health risks associated with the use of illicit drugs and alcohol.
-(See Annual Campus Security and Fire Safety Report at http://www.otterbein.edu/docs/default-source/files/campus-life/Police/2016-revised-annual-campus-security-and-fire-safety-report.pdf?sfvrsn=2). - 4) Students may become informed of drug and alcohol counseling, treatment, rehabilitation or reentry programs by contacting the university health center, counseling center, Student Affairs, or off-campus resource.
-(See Annual Campus Security and Fire Safety Report at http://www.otterbein.edu/docs/default-source/files/campus-life/Police/2016-revised-annualcampus-security-and-fire-safety-report.pdf?sfvrsn=2). - 5) Otterbein will impose sanctions on students consistent with all applicable provisions of the Student Handbook.
-(See Campus Life Handbook at http://www.otterbein.edu/docs/default-source/files/campus-life/CampusLifeHandbook.pdf?sfvrsn=2). - 6) Otterbein's policy will be reviewed by University administration, as required by law, on a biennial basis.
+(See Annual Campus Security and Fire Safety Report) - 4) Students may become informed of drug and alcohol counseling, treatment, rehabilitation or reentry programs by contacting the university health center, counseling center, Student Affairs, or off-campus resource.
+(See Annual Campus Security and Fire Safety Report) - 5) Otterbein will impose sanctions on students consistent with all applicable provisions of the Student Handbook.
+(See Campus Life Handbook) - 6) Otterbein's policy will be reviewed by University administration, as required by law, on a biennial basis.